 What is an influencer – Influencers seem to be categorised by their huge number of social media followers.
 These people seem to experts in their particular niches be it beauty (the most popular one) or any other category which they promote.
 Influencers use different social media platforms to connect with their audiences.
 The most popular ones being you tube, Facebook, Twitter and instagram.
 There are many more other less known platforms out there too.
 Influencers are all kinds of online people be it bloggers, journalists, activists and even celebrities all trying to get their points (and products) out there.

 What is Influencer marketing – Influencer marketing is the collaboration between an influencer and a brand.
 Brands will usually choose influencers to work with based on their high engagement, and genuine followings.
+However many influencers may also acquire followers by paying a small fee online.
+There are many places that offer this and sone can be scams.
+Therefore it’s best to do proper research and look around (for instance), for the best site to buy TikTok followers, or whatever influenced platform you happen to be on.
 Brands will work with influencers in several ways.
 Many influencers can create great engaging content for the brand, they can also give valuable opinions on products (reviews), and can also host giveaways for the brand.

 The rise of influencers – The popularity and rise in the use of social networking platforms encouraged many brands to develop a powerful online presence.
 Prior to the rise of online influencers it was common place for brands to work with well known celebrities to promote their name and products but the growing online presence of brands gave rise to competition.
 Brands are always on the lookout for new techniques to not only get more customers and clicks but also strengthen their presence and many have recently switched from self promotion to using influencers.